You’ve got the cooking skills.

 - Add widgets like search bars or recent posts

-Install Plugins
+Install Plugins + Activate

-Plugins → Add New Search for essentials like:
+Plugins → Add New → Search

 - Recipe card plugin